 Now you know what is a data breach, but that doesn’t mean you’re in the clear.

-The best way to prevent a cyber attack is taking proper security measures to protect your customers personal information.
-Safeguard data, secure your computers and install firewalls.
+The best way to prevent a cyber attack is to take proper security measures to protect your customer’s personal information.
+Safeguard data, secure your computers, and install firewalls.

-Educate and train your employees on best practices, and periodically update your own internal login information, keep software up-to-date and properly destroy and dispose of old data.
+Educate and train your employees on best practices, periodically update your internal login information, keep software up-to-date, and properly destroy and dispose of old data.

-The next best step to take is getting cyber liability coverage.
-This insurance will protect your business in the event of a data breach, and cover costs associated with credit monitoring, court costs, data recovery, identity theft resolution, installing future security measures, time spent on notifying customers and more.
+The next best step is getting cyber liability coverage.
+This insurance will protect your business in the event of a data breach and cover costs associated with credit monitoring, court costs, data recovery, identity theft resolution, installing future security measures, time spent notifying customers, and more.